carpentries-incubator/twitter-with-twarc/_episodes/06-search-stream.md

 ### AND logic

 In the Twitter search bar, using all-caps `AND` will return tweets containing `grumpy` and `cat`.

 ![search tweets grumpy and cat](../fig/grumpy_AND.PNG)

-Successive operators with a space between them will result in boolean `AND` logic.
-Tweets separated by a space will return tweets matching both conditions.
+Successive operators with a space between them will also result in boolean `AND` logic.
+Words separated by a space will return tweets matching both conditions.
 In the example below, this search will return tweets containing `grumpy` and `cat`

 ~~~